yinheli/TDengine/docs/en/14-reference/12-config/index.md

 | Default Value | TimeZone configured in the host |

 :::info
 To handle the data insertion and data query from multiple timezones, Unix Timestamp is used and stored in TDengine.
 The timestamp generated from any timezones at same time is same in Unix timestamp.
-Note that Unix timestamps are converted and recorded on the client side.
 To make sure the time on client side can be converted to Unix timestamp correctly, the timezone must be set properly.

-On Linux/macOS, TDengine clients automatically obtain timezone from the host.
+On Linux system, TDengine clients automatically obtain timezone from the host.
 Alternatively, the timezone can be configured explicitly in configuration file `taos.cfg` like below.
-For example:

 ```
-timezone UTC-8
+timezone UTC-7
 timezone GMT-8
 timezone Asia/Shanghai
 ```